arpdm/Proxima/documentation/world_system_beta_architecture.md

 - **Parametric goals:** World-system goals are expressed in parametric form (metric, target/bounds, horizon, weight), enabling versioning, comparison, and optimization.
 - **External updates:** Authorized external actors (human or supervisory policy engine) may inject new goals or modify existing ones at runtime.
 All changes are timestamped, versioned, and auditable.
-- **Goal interpretation:** The world system translates global goals into sector-level priority vectors using observed state, constraints, and policy, resolving tradeoffs across sectors.
+- **Goal interpretation:** The world system translates global goals into sector-level policies.
-- **Scheduling & assignment:** Each sector applies its prioritization and scheduling policies (e.g., priority-weighted scheduling, earliest-deadline-first, resource-aware dispatch) to allocate tasks and set agent modes to meet goals under constraints (power, comms, spares, health).
+- **Scheduling & assignment:** Each sector applies uses the applied policies to meet the goals to assign concrete tasks to its agents.
 - **Closed-loop adaptation:** Sectors periodically recompute priorities based on goal deviation and performance.
 Policies may adapt automatically (auto-mode) or be updated manually (manual-mode) with immediate effect.

 ---

 ### System Performance Monitoring Against Goals

-*(Content TBD)*
+System performance is continuously monitored by the **Evaluation Engine** at each simulation step.
+The engine aggregates metric contributions from all active sectors to maintain a live state of system-wide performance indicators.
+These indicators are then compared against predefined **Performance Goals** to calculate a normalized score (0.0 to 1.0) and determine a status (e.g., "within" or "outside" limits).
+The resulting `EvaluationResult`, containing all metrics, scores, and statuses, provides a comprehensive, data-driven snapshot of goal attainment that informs the `Policy Engine` and other adaptive systems.

 ---